AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 ## Disabling system suspend

-When using a device as e.g a server, suspending might not be needed or it could even be undesired.
+When using a device as e.g. a server, suspending might not be needed or it could even be undesired.
 To configure system sleep states:

 ```bash title="/etc/systemd/sleep.conf.d/disable-suspend.conf"
 [Sleep]